Tarunpathak001/Mini-redis-cassandra/README.md

-# MiniDB: Distributed Key-Value Store
+# Mini Redis-cassendra: Distributed Key-Value Store

-MiniDB is a distributed key-value database built from scratch in Python.
+Mini Redis-cassendra is a distributed key-value database built from scratch in Python.
 It is designed for educational purposes to demonstrate core concepts of distributed systems, including:

 - **Sharding**: Consistent hashing for data distribution.
 - **Replication**: Leader-based replication with configurable consistency levels.